 Analog Sync Connector

-- Adds a small jack connector directly to the link port - no link cable needed
+- Adds a small jack connector to a link cable

 - Acts as master or slave